 Do not include proprietary or confidential information.
 The project summary/ abstract must be marked by the applicant as "Approved for Public Release".
-Abstracts of all funded research projects will be posted on the public DTIC website: https://publicaccess.dtic.mil/search/#/grants/simpleSearch
+Abstracts of all funded research projects will be posted on the public DTIC website: https://discover.dtic.mil/public-access-search/ iii.
+RESEARCH AND RELATED OTHER PROJECT INFORMATION